Codeinwp/wp-product-review/readme.txt

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 == Changelog ==
+= 3.5.0 - 2019-02-11  =

+* Fix issue with Gutenberg
+* Outgoing Links should have “noopener”
+* Fix RTL support for review comments slider
+* Fix default template showing empty image tag
+* Add ability to recalculate comment ratings
+* Add widget for Top rated products by tag or custom taxonomy
+* Fix user rating in comment for small screens

 = 3.4.10 - 2018-12-06  =

 * Add filter to change schema information